Transition metal alkene complex

 In organometallic chemistry, a transition metal alkene complex is a coordination compound containing one or more alkene ligands.
+The inventory is large.
 Such compounds are intermediates in many catalytic reactions that convert alkenes to other organic products.

-Mono- and dialkenes are often used as ligands in stable complexes.

 Monoalkenes

-The simplest monoalkene is ethene.
-Many complexes of ethene are known, including Zeise's salt (see figure), Rh2Cl2(C2H4)4, Cp*2Ti(C2H4), and the homoleptic Ni(C2H4)3.
-Substituted monoalkene include the cyclic cyclooctene, as found in chlorobis(cyclooctene)rhodium dimer.
+Complexes of ethylene are particularly common.
+Examples include Zeise's salt (see figure), Rh2Cl2(C2H4)4, Cp*2Ti(C2H4), and Pt(P(C6H5)3)2(C2H4).

+Homoleptic alkene-complexes are well known but often are highly reactive.
+Examples include Ni(C2H4)3, [Co(C2H4)4]−, and [Fe(C2H4)4]2−.

+Substituted monoalkenes are common ligands.
+Cyclooctene is found in chlorobis(cyclooctene)rhodium dimer.
 Alkenes with electron-withdrawing groups commonly bind strongly to low-valent metals.
 Examples of such ligands are TCNE, tetrafluoroethylene, maleic anhydride, and esters of fumaric acid.
 These acceptors form adducts with many zero-valent metals.

-Dienes, trienes, polyenes, keto-alkenes, and other complicated alkene ligands
+Dienes, trienes, and related ligands

 Butadiene, cyclooctadiene, and norbornadiene are well-studied chelating agents.
 Trienes and even some tetraenes can bind to metals through several adjacent carbon centers.
 Common examples of such ligands are cycloheptatriene and cyclooctatetraene.
 The bonding is often denoted using the hapticity formalism.
 Keto-alkenes are tetrahapto ligands that stabilize highly unsaturated low valent metals as found in (benzylideneacetone)iron tricarbonyl and tris(dibenzylideneacetone)dipalladium(0).